Rabbinical-Council-of-the-Charles-River/gitkrcka/README.md

 To log a new mashgiach log, go to mashgiach logs, and create a new log.
 If you are creating this log more than an hour or so, make sure that in the details of the log you supply the time of ending.
 ### How to import mashgiach logs into an invoice
-If you have the admin role, you have the ability to import logs into an invoice.
-Select the logs you would like to import, and click on add to invoice.
-If the new invoice doesnt immediatly open, click on add a new invoice and
+To do this, go to the CRM, click on a client overview, you can see the logs for that clients establishments.
+Select the logs to bill, then press add selected to invoice.
+It will create a new invoice with the logs imported.